132nd-etcher/docs/EDLM/index.md

 #### New technologies
 While all the cons so far are of relatively small import, I fear this one might raise the most shields in our community.
 Please bear with me for a little while ?
-For this project, I plan on using two pieces of software for the front-end (the parts people are expected to intercat with): **Markdown** and **Git**.
+For this project, I plan on using two pieces of software for the front-end (the parts people are expected to interact with): **Markdown** and **Git**.
 For more information about them, see the "Technical" section of this document.

 ##### *Mitigation*